 - Travel Assistance Program - RIT employees, officers and trustees are covered under a Travel Assistance Program when travel occurs more than 100 miles from their permanent residence.
 The plan provides emergency medical assistance, emergency personal services and pre-trip information.
 The program is administered by Worldwide Assistance Services, a 24-hour toll free emergency service.
-Travel Assistance ID cards and other information about this program are available from the Office of Risk Management and Insurance, George Eastman Hall, room 4008.
+Travel Assistance ID cards and other information about this program are available from the Risk Management and Insurance office, George Eastman Hall, room 4008.

-- Traveling with RIT Property - If you are traveling with property owned by RIT, contact the Office of Risk Management and Insurance to determine whether the items are insured and, if not, whether it is advisable to purchase insurance.
+- Traveling with RIT Property - If you are traveling with property owned by RIT, contact the Risk Management and Insurance office to determine whether the items are insured and, if not, whether it is advisable to purchase insurance.

 - Traveling with Students and Non-RIT Employees - Generally speaking, RIT students and other individuals not employed by RIT are not covered under RIT's group of insurance plans.